tsuiusi/textbooks/OS_Design_and_Implementation/chapter1.md

 0751 means the owner has full permissions, the group associated can read and execute it, and everyone else can execute it

+Terminal modes:
+* Cooked, raw and cbreak
+* Cooked = normal model, erase and kill characters work normally, CTRL commands work as usual
+* Raw = all commands disabled; displays all the characters that have been typed and not just completed lines, used for visual editors
+* cbreak = in between; kill and erase characters for editing are disabled but CTRL commands work
+* In POSIX, canonical mode = cooked mode; in noncanonical mode the input is not processed line by line but the program can specify a minimum no. characters to accept or a timeout before satisfying a read request
+    * Read request is the system call to read a file

+### System calls for directory management:
+* Relating directories/file system as a whole
+* mkdir and rmdir falls under this category
+* **link** allows the same file to appear under 2 or more names, in different directories.
+Usually used by programming teams.
+    * Every file has a unique i-number identifier
+    * If you ` link("dir/a/file.file", "dir/b/filename.file") `, you get both file.file and filename.file linking to the same file
+    * Like a fortnite skin - skin changes, player stays the same

 ---------------------------------------------------------------------------------------------------------------------------
 So what's in an OS?: